Mr-Tson/toyota-manual-rag-chatbot/README.md

 This project is a personal learning project for educational purposes.
 It follows the tutorial "Build AI Chatbots with Open-Source LLMs, LangChain, and Streamlit
 " from educative.
 I am building this project locally to understand the concepts of Retrieval-Augmented Generation (RAG) and Streamlit application development.

+# Future Work

+* Add custom preprocessing-pipeline for pdf-file
+* Implement multi-modal chatbot to process images and text